retooth2/xenharmlib/doc/primelimit_tunings.rst

 :math:`d = p_1^{x_1} \cdot p_2^{x_2} \cdot ... \cdot p_k^{x_k}`

 There is no prime :math:`p_{k+1}` bigger than a fixed prime :math:`p_{k}` (the "prime limit").
-In a 5-Limit tuning for example every pitch and interval can be characterized like this:
+In a 5-Limit tuning, for example, every pitch and interval can be characterized like this:

 :math:`\frac{n}{d} = 2^{x_1} \cdot 3^{x_2} \cdot 5^{x_3}`